wp-plugins/foliopress-wysiwyg/readme.txt

 == Changelog ==

+= 2.6.11

+* Upgrade to latest FCKEditor (2.6.11), fixing security issues with built-in spell checker (not used by our plugin)

+= 2.6.8.10

+* Fix for HTTPS websites

 = 2.6.8.9 =

 * Fix for bad editor size - if you upgraded Foliopress WYSIWYG and then Worpdress to 3.8, it might remove the option.